Quantized-FM/LowBit-HighFid/README.md

 This repo contains code necessary to replicate, reproduce and validate results from the paper "Low-Bit, High-Fidelity: Optimal Transport Quantization for Flow Matching," submitted to AAAI 2026.

+A ```requirements.txt``` file has been provided in this repository for all associacted packages, etc. Please create a new environment with these dependencies.

 ## Training Flow Matching Models
 All models have been trained according to the official Flow Matching repository (accessible through this [link](https://github.com/facebookresearch/flow_matching).
 5 FM models have been trained in total, corresponding to each of:
 - MNIST